-Knowing how to clean an iron is actually as essential as owning this home appliance in the first place.
+Knowing how to clean an iron is as essential as owning the home appliance in the first place.
 Why?
-Because if your iron's not clean, it's not working at its best, meaning your clothes and linen won't look as smooth, or sharply pressed, as they could.
+Because if your iron's not clean, it's not working at its best, meaning your clothes and linens won't look as smooth, or sharply pressed, as they could.

 If any of this sounds like something you're experiencing with your appliance, it's time to give your iron a good clean.

 Why you should check your iron's instructions first

 Before you clean your iron though, check which descaling method is recommended for your specific model.
 While similar in form and function, irons can differ in their internal mechanisms, which means they may need to be descaled in a very particular way.

 - Pressurized steam: In most irons, pressurized steam is blasted out of the vents to remove any dirt or built-up residue.

 - Flushing: Some irons can connect easily to your tap, allowing you to flush water through the appliance in order to descale it.

 - Chamber: Some irons come with a built-in chamber, which is designed to collect limescale residue over time.
 In this case, the chamber can be easily removed and cleaned out.